Drawing Hands for an Exercise

 The idea that people cannot learn to draw is ludicrous.
 Just the idea that you aren’t talented enough to learn creates a mental block that will prevent you from learning.
 Talent is some aristocracy that you are born into, or if you are not you are doomed to mediocrity.
 If that were so all my children would be artists, or perhaps I would not.
 Just like learning the piano, languages or mathematics, drawing can be taught and learned.
 It is time and practice that makes all the difference.

 Drawing is fundamental to the seeing process.
 It is an “active way of engaging reality, to observe, analyze, and record it with the possibility of reimagining it.”
-(Eviston, web) What we artists are doing is learning to see and then translating that into lines that allow the viewer to see like we do.
+(Eviston, web) What we artists are doing is learning to see and then translating that into lines that allow the viewer to see as we do.
 We do more than cameras can do (merely capture the image).
 If done well, we artists capture the feeling, the soul of the person.

 Eviston, Brent.
 How Learning to Draw Had Taught Me to Live, Artists Network, web, 13 May 2016.